ignaprados/ContactListReactProps/README.md

 https://hsbij.csb.app/

 ## Description
 Web made with React, to practice props.
-It takes the data from the object array and displays it in the app, using components.
+It takes the data from the object array and displays it in the app, using the map method to show the data in the components.

  ## Installation